geospace-code/h5fortran/README.md

 call h5f%finalize(ierr)
 ```

-chunk_size may optionally be set in the `%write()` method.
+chunk_size may optionally be set in the `%write()` method for 2-d to 7-d arrays.

-compression and chunking are disabled if:
+compression and chunking are disabled if any element of chunk_size is less than 1

-* any element of chunk_size is less than 1
+chunk_size may be manually specified in write() otherwise it will be set automatically.

-* chunk_size is not given in the initialize() call AND not specified in %write()
+Currently, data is written contiguous if not compressed and is only chunked if compression is used.

 ### check if a variable exists